Pi Sigma Alpha

 Franklin P. Burdette Award, for the best paper presented at the APSA Annual Meeting

-Pi Sigma Alpha Best Paper Awards, for the best papers presented at regional political science association annual
+Pi Sigma Alpha Best Paper Awards, for the best papers presented at regional political science association annual meetings

 Pi Sigma Alpha Lecture at the APSA Annual Meeting